rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Composition

 By default, key-value pairs appear in the body of a page.
-Key labels are displayed on the left and are right-aligned.
-Data values are displayed on the right and are left-aligned.
+Key labels display right-aligned on the left side.
+Data values display left-aligned on the right side.

 {% endcolumn %}